THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling: Method

-We address the scene consistency after the initial endpoint deterministic sampling.
-Our goal is to output a joint prediction $\mathcal{J} = (K, A)$ from the marginal prediction $\mathcal{M} = (A, K)$, where each scene modality $k_s$ belonging to $\mathcal{J}$ selects the combination of agent modalities $k_a$ among $\mathcal{M}$ that are the most coherent together.
-To achieve this, our main hypothesis lays in the fact that good trajectory proposals are already present in the marginal predictions, but they need to be coherently aligned among agents to achieve a consistent overall scene prediction.
-In practice we are claiming that a consistent multi-agent prediction $\mathcal{J}$ could be achieved by smartly re-ordering $\mathcal{M}$ among agents.
+Initially, the prediction output of the model can be defined as marginal, as all $A$ agents have been predicted and sampled independently in order to get $K$ possible endpoint each.
+Our goal is to output a set of scene predictions $\mathcal{J} = (L, A)$ from the marginal prediction $\mathcal{M} = (A, K)$, where each scene modality $l$ belonging to $\mathcal{J}$ is an association of endpoints $p_{l}^{a}$ for each agent $a$.
+To achieve this, our main hypothesis lays in the fact that good trajectory proposals are already present in the marginal predictions, but they need to be coherently aligned among agents to achieve a set of overall consistent scene predictions.
+For a given agent $a$, the modality selected for the scene $l$ would be a combination of this agent available marginal modalities $p_{k}^{a} \in \mathcal{M}$.
+Each scene modality $l$ would select a different association between the agents.

 We illustrate our scene modality generation process in Fig. \ref{fig:thomas}.
-We initialize $L$ scene modality vectors $S_l$ of $D$ features each. $K\times A$ agent modality vectors $A_k^a$ are also derived from each agent modality position.
-These vectors are obtained through a 2-layer MLP applied on the agent modality coordinates $p_k^a$ , to which the stored agent encoding $F_a$ (previously described in Sec. \ref{sec:graph_encoder}) is concatenated in order to help the model recognising modalities from the same agent.
-The scene modality vectors $S_l$ are enriched through cross-attention layers on the agent modality encodings $A_k^a$.
-Then, for each scene modality $l$, for each agent $a$, a matching score is computed for each agent modality $k$ as a scalar dot product between the scene modality vector $S_{l}$ and the agent modality vector$A_k^a$:
+The model learns $L$ scene modality embeddings $S_l$ of $D$ features each. $K\times A$ agent modality vectors $A_k^a$ are also derived from each agent modality endpoint.
+These vectors are obtained through a 2-layer MLP applied on the agent modality coordinates $p_k^a$ , to which the stored agent encoding $F_a$ (previously described in Sec. \ref{sec:graph_encoder}) is concatenated in order to help the model recognise modalities from the same agent.
+The scene modality vectors $S_l$ are 'specialized' by querying the available modality proposals $A_k^a$ of each agent through cross-attention layers.
+Subsequently, a matching score $ c_{l}^{k,a}$ between each scene modality $S_l$ and each agent modality $A_k^a$ is computed.
+This matching score can be intuitively interpreted as the selection of the role (maneuver $k$) that the agent $a$ would play in the overall traffic scene $l$:

-Since argmax is non-differentiable, we employ a soft argmax as a weighted linear combination of the agent modalities $p_k^a$ using a softmax on the $s_{l}^{k_a}$ scores:
+Since argmax is non-differentiable, we employ a soft argmax as a weighted linear combination of the agent modalities $p_k^a$ using a softmax on the $c_{l}^{k,a}$ scores:

-The final output is therefore no strictly a re-ordering of the $k$ input modalities, but $l$ linear re-combinations.
-However, the space of possible strict re-ordering is included in the actual possible output space of the model, and is extended with possible interpolation for more accurate prediction, as well as the ability to select multiple times the same modality, which can be crucial for optimized scene joint coverage as we will show later.